OWASP/threat-dragon/README.md

 - `docker build -t owasp-threat-dragon:dev .`
 - `docker run -it --rm -p 3000:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`

+Assuming that you are using the default value of 3000 for the PORT environment variable.

 ## Docker (from dockerhub)

 Threat Dragon maintains a docker image on Dockerhub.
 Each release is tagged as `v{major}.{minor}.{patch}`, eg `v1.6.0`